Spectral gap estimates for Brownian motion on domains with sticky-reflecting boundary diffusion

 Brownian motion on smooth domains with sticky-reflecting diffusion along the boundary has a long history, dating back at least to Wentzell \cite{MR121855}.
-As a prototype consider a diffusion on the closure $\overline \Omega$ of a smooth domain $ \Omega$ with Feller generator $(\mathcal D(A), A)$
+The induced probability evolution interpolates between Neumann heat flow inside the domain and tangential heat flow along boundary as marginal cases.